MarMot: Metamorphic Runtime Monitoring of Autonomous Driving Systems: Analysis of the Results and Discussion

 Comparing the results from Circuit-1 and Circuit-2 for the anomalies datasets, we observe that all monitors obtained noticeably better results in Circuit-2, despite the fact that the reaction period for this circuit is slightly shorter on average (\textasciitilde7 seconds for Circuit-1 and \textasciitilde5 seconds for Circuit-2).
 We speculate that the extra environmental uncertainties introduced in Circuit-2 (i.e., the discontinuous road boundaries and the extra line in the middle of the road) causes a slightly more erratic driving, which might make the uncertain behavior from anomalies to become more noticeable for the monitors.
-The results from Table \ref{table:ResultsAUC} seem to indicate that Ensemble is the most favored by this factor.
-This may be due to the fact that Ensemble is a white-box approach, and thus potentially more sensitive to the DNNs internal erratic behavior than \tool and SelfOracle, which are black-box.
+The results from Table \ref{table:ResultsLeoRoverAUC} seem to indicate that Ensemble and MC Dropout are the most favored by this factor.
+This may be due to the fact that both of them are white-box approaches, and thus potentially more sensitive to the DNNs internal erratic behavior than \tool and SelfOracle, which are black-box.